alexCortinaU/environments/README.md

 ## Description

 Test the installation of different conda environments.
-The minimum example (less amount of packages) has "_min" appended to the corresponding file name.
+The minimum example (fewer packages) has "_min" appended to the corresponding file name.
+Note: some packages can be installed only through pip (so far tested).

 ### Clone project
 ```bash